 - Increased visibility of research, through four institutional OA repositories:

 - The African Institute for Economic Development and Planning (IDEP) Document Server with 23,186 documents (by the end of December 2021).

 - UCAD digital library with 20,058 documents (by the end of December 2021).

 - L'Université Assane Seck de Ziguinchor (UASZ) with 1,009 documents (by the end of December 2021).

 - L’École supérieure polytechnique with 321 documents (by the end of December 2021).

 - CODESRIA publishes all their books, journals and reports in open access, and makes theses and dissertations openly available.
-There are -
+There were -

 - 10 OA journals (by the end of December 2021): Afrique et développement, Revue africaine de sociologie, Revue africaine des affaires internationales, Afrika Zamani, Identité, culture et politique, Revue de l’enseignement supérieur en Afrique, Revue africaine des livres, Revue africaine des médias, L’anthropologue Africain and Méthod(e)s: Revue africaine de méthodologie des sciences sociales.